Optimal Transport and Tessellation: Abstract

 \section{Abstract}

 Optimal transport from the volume measure to a convex combination of Dirac measures yields a tessellation of a Riemannian manifold into pieces of arbitrary relative size.
 This tessellation is studied for the cost functions $c_p(z,y)=\frac{1}{p}d^p(z,y)$ and $1\leq p<\infty$.
-Geometric descriptions of the tessellations for all $p$ is obtained for compact subsets of the Euclidean space and the sphere.
-For $p=1$ this approach yields Laguerre tessellations for all compact Riemannian manifolds.
+Geometric descriptions of the tessellations for all $p$ is obtained for compact subsets of the Euclidean space.
+For $p=2$ this approach yields Laguerre tessellations.
+For $p=1$ it induces Johnson Mehl diagrams for all compact Riemannian manifolds.

 \keywords{Optimal transportation, Laguerre tessellation}